 The growth of YouTube finally allowed me to see the Anton Corbijn video, itself a work of art that avoids the obvious.
 For some reason, though, the track rarely received DJ play in London, so when I started playing as Terminates Here in the late 00s, I adopted it as one of my select few ‘signature tracks’.
 A multi-genre DJ I may be, but I do have a few tracks I like to play again and again, and this is one of them.
 When I ran my own old-school EBM event earlier this year, I adapted the title to give the event title Tragedy >For Us<.
 And on a personal level, this song is also symbolic of a relationship that started over three years ago and is going strong today.
 On every possible level, this is my 242 song of choice.

 Jonny Hall is DJ: Terminates Here

 Tyranny >For You< was the first Front 242 album I ever owned, and the first time I ever heard them.
 I was something of a latecomer to the genre, and received this album second-hand from a friend who’d heard I was into “that industrial shit”.
-The album spent a good amount of time in my silver discman, a raw sound I was heretofore unfamiliar with.
-The whole of the album caught me, and remains a favorite to this day, but Neurobashing, one of the final tracks, truly captured my imagination.
+The album spent a good amount of time in my silver Discman, a raw sound I was heretofore unfamiliar with.
+The whole of the album caught me and remains a favourite to this day, but Neurobashing, one of the final tracks, truly captured my imagination.